ibm-cloud-docs/vpc/vsi_is_create_instance.md

 If you choose a GPU profile, see [Managing GPUs](/docs/vpc?topic=vpc-managing-gpus).

 After the instance is created, associate a floating IP address to the instance.
 Then, you can connect to your instance.
 For more information, see [Connecting to your Linux instance](/docs/vpc?topic=vpc-vsi_is_connecting_linux) or [Connecting to your Windows instance](/docs/vpc?topic=vpc-vsi_is_connecting_windows).

-## Next steps after using the CLI
-{: #next-step-after-creating-virtual-servers-cli}
-{: cli}

-A series of emails is sent to your administrator: Acknowledgment of the virtual server instance order, order approval and processing, and a message that the instance is created.

-If you choose a GPU profile, see [Managing GPUs](/docs/vpc?topic=vpc-managing-gpus).

-After the instance is created, associate a floating IP address to the instance.
-Then, you can connect to your instance.
-For more information, see [Connecting to your Linux instance](/docs/vpc?topic=vpc-vsi_is_connecting_linux), [Connecting to your Windows instance](/docs/vpc?topic=vpc-vsi_is_connecting_windows), or [Connecting to your z/OS instance](/docs/vpc?topic=vpc-vsi_is_connecting_zos).

 ## Next steps after using the UI
 {: #next-steps-creating-virtual-servers-ui}